-The Waterfall Model was first Process Model to be introduced.
+The Waterfall Model was the first Process Model to be introduced.
 It is also referred to as a linear-sequential life cycle model.
 It is very simple to understand and use.
 In a waterfall model, each phase must be completed before the next phase can begin and there is no overlapping in the phases.

-The waterfall Model illustrates the software development process in a linear sequential flow; hence it is also referred to as a linear-sequential life cycle model.
+The waterfall Model illustrates the software development process in a linear sequential flow.
 This means that any phase in the development process begins only if the previous phase is complete.
-In waterfall model phases do not overlap.
+In this waterfall model, the phases do not overlap.

-Waterfall Model design
+Waterfall Model - Design

 Waterfall approach was first SDLC Model to be used widely in Software Engineering to ensure success of the project.
 In "The Waterfall" approach, the whole process of software development is divided into separate phases.
-In Waterfall model, typically, the outcome of one phase acts as the input for the next phase sequentially.
+In this Waterfall model, typically, the outcome of one phase acts as the input for the next phase sequentially.

-The sequential phases in Waterfall model are:
+The sequential phases in Waterfall model are −

-Integration and Testing: All the units developed in the implementation phase are integrated into a system after testing of each unit.
+Integration and Testing − All the units developed in the implementation phase are integrated into a system after testing of each unit.
 Post integration the entire system is tested for any faults and failures.

-Deployment of system: Once the functional and non functional testing is done, the product is deployed in the customer environment or released into the market.
+Deployment of system − Once the functional and non-functional testing is done; the product is deployed in the customer environment or released into the market.

-Maintenance: There are some issues which come up in the client environment.
-To fix those issues patches are released.
+Maintenance − There are some issues which come up in the client environment.
+To fix those issues, patches are released.
 Also to enhance the product some better versions are released.
 Maintenance is done to deliver these changes in the customer environment.

 All these phases are cascaded to each other in which progress is seen as flowing steadily downwards (like a waterfall) through the phases.
 The next phase is started only after the defined set of goals are achieved for previous phase and it is signed off, so the name "Waterfall Model".
-In this model phases do not overlap.
+In this model, phases do not overlap.

-Waterfall Model Application
+Waterfall Model - Application